 Outreach Travel Reimbursement

-Head Coaches must submit an Outreach Travel Reimbursement Form to the DEI&I Chairs for approval.
-Receipts must be provided by the family, and attached with the form.
-The DE&I Chair(s) will work with the MESI Finance Chair(s) on refunding Outreach Athletes, and a check will be sent to the individual clubs.
+Families or Coaches must submit an Outreach Travel Reimbursement Form to the DE&I Chairs for approval.
+Receipts must be submitted with the form.
+The DE&I Chair(s) will work with the MESI Finance Chair(s) on refunding Outreach Athletes, and a check will be sent to the person requesting the reimbursement.

 The following travel reimbursements are available for Outreach Athletes.

-Outreach Athletes receive up to $100 for local swim meets in the LSC
+Outreach Athletes may receive for local swim meets in the LSC or New England to offset the cost of gas, food, tolls, etc. Stipend would be based on IRS allotments for travel.

-Outreach Athletes receive up to $100 for swim meets in New England LSC

 Outreach Accommodation Support

-Head Coaches must submit an Outreach Accommodation Support Form to the DE&I Chair(s) for approval 2-3 weeks before the swim meet starting date.
-The league will look into late submissions, but cannot guarantee hotel placement if all rooms are booked.
+Hotel accommodations for meets may be provided by MESI.
+Families or coaches must submit an Outreach Accommodation Support Form to the DE&I Chair(s) for approval at least 3 weeks before the swim meet starting date (6 weeks for championship meets or Bowdoin Open.
 The DE&I Chair(s) will work with the MESI Finance Chair(s) on reserving hotel accommodations for Outreach Athletes and Guardians.
-Hotel Reservation details will be emailed back to the individual clubs by the DE&I Chair(s).
+If a room is reserved and the swimmer does not attend the meet and the cancellation procedure is not followed, the athlete’s family will be responsible for any fees.

-The following Outreach Accommodation Reimbursements are available for Outreach Athletes.
+The following Outreach Accommodations s are available for Outreach Athletes.

-Hotel Accommodations for One Day Swim Meets
+Hotel Accommodations for one night for one Day Swim Meets if home is over 3 hours from the meet?

-Hotel Accommodations for Two Day Swim Meets (i.e SYOA, Bowdoin Open, Winter Trials)
+Hotel Accommodations for Two or three Day Swim Meets (i.e SYOA, Bowdoin Open, Winter Trials)

 Hotel Accommodations for Three Day Swim Meets (i.e Winter Championships, International Invitational)